Interior (Degas): Interpretation

-In 2007, Felix Krämer published an article in which he took issue with Reff's conclusions.
+In 2007, Felix Krämer published an article taking issue with Reff's conclusions.
 In particular, Krämer wrote of the "critical" discrepancy between the marital bedroom described by Zola and the narrow, single bed in the painting; in addition, the placement of the man's top hat on the bureau in the background suggests that the man has not just entered the room, as Laurent has in the passage quoted above.

 Krämer instead proposed as the "most obvious source" of Degas's composition a lithograph by Paul Gavarni: sheet number five from the Lorettes series, published in 1841 in Le Charivari.
 Gavarni was an artist greatly admired by Degas, who amassed a collection of some 2,000 of Gavarni's lithographs.
 Points of similarity between the print and Interior are described by Krämer: As in Degas's Le Viol, [the woman] has her back turned towards the man who stands in front of the door, his legs spread wide and his hands in his pockets.
 From above, as if contemplating his prize, his gaze is fixed on the woman who, significantly, is seated on an animal-skin rug.
 Not only is the man's posture reminiscent of Degas's painting, but the woman is also in a comparable pose, her right hand raised to her head, her garment sliding off her shoulder.
 Even the pictures on the wall and the discarded clothes on the sofa could have inspired Degas.

 Gavarni's print depicts a prostitute; the title Lorettes is a reference to the Paris neighborhood of Notre-Dame de la Lorette, home to many prostitutes.
-As described in 1841 by Maurice Alhoy in Physiologie de la Lorette, these women lived in hotels and carried their few belongings in small suitcases, always including a sewing kit which was indispensable as the means by which the "Lorettes" maintained their appearance.
+As described in 1841 by Maurice Alhoy in Physiologie de la Lorette, these women lived in hotels and carried their few belongings in small suitcases, always including a sewing kit that was indispensable to the "Lorettes" for maintaining their appearance.
 According to Krämer, the prominence given the sewing box in Interior, together with indications of blood on the bed, bolster the case that Interior is a scene depicting prostitution and the aftermath of sexual violence, rather than marital discord.

 Influence

-The influence of Interior has been noted in the compositions of Degas's protégé Walter Sickert, specifically in the latter's The Camden Town Murder series of 1908, and his painting Ennui of 1914.
-In a conversation with Sickert, Degas described Interior as a genre painting, and as in the older artist's example, Sickert's depictions of men and women together are marked by dramatic tension and narrative ambiguity.
+The influence of Interior has been noted in the compositions of Degas's protégé Walter Sickert, specifically in the latter's The Camden Town Murder series of 1908 and his painting Ennui of 1914.
+In a conversation with Sickert, Degas described Interior as a genre painting and, as in the older artist's example, Sickert's depictions of men and women together are marked by dramatic tension and narrative ambiguity.